-Jan Grarup travelled to Haiti on an assignment for various magazines to document the catastrophic consequences of the natural disaster.
-He sees his mission as a photographer as much more than the simple depiction of the current situation.
-The aim of his black-and-white shots is to generate emotion.
-The earthquake took everything the Haitians had: their belongings, the roof over their heads, their friends and relatives.
+The aim of Grarup’s black and white shots is to generate emotion.
+The earthquake took everything the Haitians had: their belongings, their friends and relatives.
 Their lives lie in ruins.
-Fear and despair is written on their faces.
-They have lost all they ever owned and often even risk the only thing left to them in the search for food and water: their lives.
+Fear and despair are written on their faces.
+They have lost all they ever owned and, in their search for food and water, often even risk the only thing left to them: their lives.
 The police and private security forces attempt to protect the remaining stocks of provisions and do not hesitate to defend them with weapons, as Grarup’s images show.
 The fact that the pictures continue to have an impact is entirely in the photographer’s interest, because “it’s very important for me that people remember what’s going on in the world long after the more ‘fast forward’ media has left a place.
 A story doesn’t just go away just because the media leaves.
 It’s not so important if they remember my pictures specifically, as long as they remember the issues and the fact that something is going on beyond their own backyard.”